-As the entire world is roaming towards the digital era where shopping is possible through the internet, e-commerce in Nepal is also progressing.
+As the entire world is roaming towards the digital era where shopping is possible through the internet, eCommerce in Nepal is also progressing.
 It is getting accepted by many, particularly inside Kathmandu Valley, where smaller startups are trying to earn their place.
 The future of e-commerce in Nepal is bright.
 Your business could miss out on many growth opportunities if you do not transfer your business on the e-commerce platform yet.
-Even the e-commerce giant Alibaba has made a large investment in Daraj, one of the top e-commerce platforms of Nepal.
+Even the e-commerce giant Alibaba has made a large investment in Daraz, one of the top e-commerce platforms of Nepal.
 This itself confirms that the market will get very competitive in the coming days.
 The present leaders of e-commerce in Nepal are Daraz, SastoDeal, Hamrobazar, and much more small business are following these patterns.
 However, the challenges in e-commerce can’t be neglected, particularly not in Nepal.

 E-Commerce is a major part of the internet.
 It includes the process of buying and selling goods and services through the internet.
 The main hazard of the e-commerce sector is poor internet access in Nepal.
 According to research, less than 40% of the population has internet access but yet not at high speed.
 Only people from the main city areas have internet facilities.
 The population who have internet access still don’t buy from online.
 In the whole south Asian country, Nepal comes under an expensive country for internet charges and facilities.
 Internet provider offers very low-speed internet but still, charges are high than other Asian countries.
 Likewise, 35% of the population only have smartphones in Nepal.
 Those who have smartphones and bought from online more than 40% are dissatisfied.

 Nepali still shop in a traditional way.
 They are not brand-centric.
-They go the bazaar, chat with vendors, bargain to the fullest and get things done.
-They can not directly order something they can’t touch, feel or bargain.
+They go the bazaar, chat with vendors, bargain to the fullest, and get things done.
+They can not directly order something they can’t touch, feel, or bargain.
 Especially the middle-aged people (35-50 age group) do not choose online shopping.
 They don’t trust the products they deliver and think the price range is high.
-Also, adults who have a typical Nepali upbringing also follow a traditional way of shopping.
+Also, adults who have a typical Nepali upbringing follow a traditional way of shopping.
 Only some urban cities youngster’s love doing so.
 It is the main challenge for e-commerce businesses in Nepal.
 People of Nepal still prefer to see and feel the goods before buying them.
-They want to inspect the goods closely, bargain and then buy them.
+They want to inspect the goods closely, bargain, and then buy them.
 Even though e-commerce is an easy buy solution in western countries, many people in Nepal are not able to see this because of the lack of professional service.

 The significant challenges most e-commerce businesses in Nepal is convincing the people that they can be trusted.
 There is one thing an online business has failed to achieve in Nepal, it’s the inability to develop trust among the peoples.
 Due to poor management systems, people strongly believe that they don’t get the actual qualitative product as they see on the internet.
-Imagine purchasing shoes that look marvelous in the photo however actually dull when delivered, it will absolutely not give a nice sentiment.
-Also, the working culture of Nepal is really misleading, especially, in the case of time.
+Imagine purchasing shoes that look marvelous in the photo however actually dull when delivered, it will not give a nice sentiment.
+Also, the working culture of Nepal is misleading, especially, in the case of time.
 Nepali people usually are not punctual at times.
 There is a famous metaphor “Nepali Time” where there is always 15-30 minutes delay than the actual time.
-These things make hard to accept online shopping.
+These things make it hard to accept online shopping.
 It takes a lot of time to gain trust.

 For a very long time, online shopping in Nepal always meant paying with cash on delivery.
 Although some online retailers have teamed up with certain banks for online digital installments, it is still not as helpful as one might want.
-Nepal now has user-friendly digital wallets like eSewa, Khalti, IME Pay and some more.
+Nepal now has user-friendly digital wallets like eSewa, Khalti, IME Pay, and some more.
 However, most people stills follow cash on delivery for the payment of the products.
 In perhaps a couple of years we’ll have a reliable and simple method for making a solid online transaction.